marmelab/react-admin/docs/Tutorial.md

 [![Post Edit Guesser](./img/tutorial_edit_guesser.gif)](./img/tutorial_edit_guesser.gif)

 Users can display the edit page just by clicking on the Edit button.
 The form is already functional; it issues `PUT` requests to the REST API upon submission.
+And thanks to the `recordRepresentation` of the "users" Resource, the user name is displayed foir the post author.

 Copy the `<PostEdit>` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
 Don't forget to `import` the new components from react-admin: